 AHPRA is becoming increasing intolerant of practitioners trying to get around the Guidelines by, for example, advocating WOMO using widgets or banners on their clinic’s web page and without necessarily linking the testimonials contained therein.
 Even though by doing so you may not be specifically highlighting or linking the testimonials to your page, you run the risk that AHPRA will consider your promotion of WOMO or other social media sites as an endorsement of any or all testimonials that may be present on the WOMO page.

 Before advertising your clinic it is extremely important that you first familiarise yourself with the Guidelines for Advertising Regulated Health Services, which were published by AHPRA in 2014.
 If you are outsourcing the website development be sure to bring to the developer’s attention the Guidelines and you should carefully review and approve the finished product because you personally risk facing the consequences of any breach.
 Health practitioners are responsible for all of the content on social networking pages that they control or administer.

 What many practitioners do not realise is that a breach of advertising laws is a criminal offence.
 A court may impose a penalty of up to $5,000 for an individual and $10,000 for a body corporate.
 This outcome is in addition to possible disciplinary action under Part 8 of the National Law for unprofessional conduct (described as “unsatisfactory professional conduct” in New South Wales) in relation to advertising.

-For further information please contact Kellie Dell’Oro, Principal, Meridian Lawyers.
+For further information, please contact Principal Kellie Dell’Oro.